 Using a 16mm wrench, hold the "horizontal bolt" stationary with a wrench and turn the "horizontal outside nut" counter-clockwise a 1⁄2 turn.
 Still holding the "horizontal bolt" stationary, turn the "horizontal inside nut" clockwise a 1⁄2 turn.
 This step has now shifted the "horizontal bolt" and bandwheel shaft, causing the blade to track more forward.
-Tighten the vertical bolts, then nuts to clamp the bandwheel shaft back into vertical position.
+Tighten the vertical bolts, then nuts to clamp the bandwheel shaft back its vertical position.

-Re-tension the blade by turning the "T" handle a full turn in the clockwise direction.
+Re-tension the blade by turning the T-handle a full turn in the clockwise direction.
 Wearing gloves, spin the bandwheel with your hand and observe how the blade has changed tracking.
 Measure the distance again and repeat the above step to further compensate if required.
 The ideal measurement is 3/8".

 Once the blade is tracking true, bring the blade guide assemblies back up to the blade.
-Keep a gap the width of a piece of paper between the blade guide bearing and the back of the blade.
+Keep a paper width distance between the blade guide bearing and the back of the blade.
 More information on this setup can be found in the next section - "BLADE GUIDE ADJUSTMENT"